-The aim of electrotherapy is to cause the blood supplying the haemorrhoid to coagulate (thicken), which causes the haemorrhoid to shrink.
+The aim of electrotherapy is to cause the blood supplying the haemorrhoid to thicken, which shrinks it.
 If necessary, more than one haemorrhoid can be treated during each session.

 You may experience some mild pain during or after electrotherapy, but in most cases this doesn't last long.
 Rectal bleeding is another possible side effect of the procedure, but this is usually short-lived.

 Electrotherapy is recommended by the National Institute for Health and Care Excellence (NICE), and has been shown to be an effective method of treating smaller haemorrhoids.